 Library.
 One of the biggest developments of the decade was the establishment of a public library in June 1967 by the Women’s Fellowship of St. Paul United Church of Christ.
-Several groups had tried to start a library, but the St. Paul women launched their efforts at the same time federal funds became available for small town libraries provided the library had a sponsoring group and a location.
-Antoinette Brecheisen found a trailer on the north side of the elementary school to be used, and the Eastern Division of Library Services provided 1,200 books.
+Several groups had tried to start a library, but the St. Paul’s women launched their efforts at the same time federal bunds became available for small town libraries provided the library had a sponsoring group and a location.
+Antoinette Brecheisen (pictured right with Mrs. Lutz, librarian) found a trailer on the north side of the elementary school to be used, and the Eastern Division of Library Services provided 1,200 books.
 Working with Brecheisen were Mrs. Wayne Kanzig, Mrs. William Miller, Alice Richardson, and Susan Hamilton.
 The first two children to check out books were Martha Gruber and Janet Sommer.

 This wasn’t Eudora’s first library.
 Before 1900, the school had a book exchange every Monday from 3 p.m. to 4 p.m., and Eudora had a club called the Eudora Library Association that met at Henry Abels’ home.
 The lodges, such as the Odd Fellows Lodge with its 300 volumes in 1890, had their own libraries, too.
 And, Eudora had volunteer library services in the summer during the 1920s until the early 1940s through the school library.
 In 1945, a group of women started a volunteer library that lasted five years and ended because of lack of book space.
 From 1950 to 1965, the Topeka State Library offered books to school-aged children through the local Parent Teachers Association (P.T.A.).